 3. Whatever the intention of this verse, it seems to be a turning point, or to evoke a turning point, because Jesus immediately responds with challenging words that position him against the crowd.
 It seems to me that the interpretive issue over this verse - and indeed an interpretive question for the dramatic events that follow - is whether the 'marveling' and this question is meant as a challenge, in the nature of "who does he think he is, speaking about grace in this way?"
 Or, whether it is a welcoming response to which, for whatever reason, Jesus provokes the events that follow with his challenge in v.23.

 4. One argument that I have heard is that by asking, “Isn’t this Joseph’s son?” the local folks are challenging and denying the whole meaning of the birth narrative, which establishes Jesus as much more than Joseph’s son.
-That does not seem valid to me for 2 reasons.
-First, it would seem that a challenging question like that would need to be separated from the people ‘witnessing’ and ‘marveling’ by something like a “but” rather than an “and.”
-Second, the birth narrative seems to me to have existed independent of the rest of Luke’s gospel at some point, rather than a reference to which the gospel keeps pointing.
-I suspect it was added later, but of course I wasn’t there to see how the gospel unfolded orally then written.
+Hmm...
+I would expect a challenging question like that would be separated from the people ‘witnessing’ and ‘marveling’ by something like a “but” rather than an “and.”
+I also wonder if the birth narrative existed independent of the rest of Luke’s gospel at some point.
+I suspect it was added later, but of course I wasn’t there to see how the gospel unfolded orally then in written form.

-5. It feels that this question is provocative, but not because it denies Jesus’ divine conception.
-Rather, I think it is an attempt to claim Jesus as their own, to domesticate him into a local house priest, filled with the expectation that whatever he has been doing abroad he will surely do and more here in his home town.
+5. My feeling is that the question is an attempt to claim Jesus as their own, to domesticate him into a local house priest, filled with the expectation that whatever he has been doing abroad he will surely do and more here in his home town.
 Admittedly, I wouldn’t think that except for what happens in the following verses.

 6. Here are the uses of θαυμάζωin Luke.